 The Summit Unknown is a versatile trail running shoe with just the right amount of protection and cushioning.
 All of that is built into a low-profile, 7.4-ounce mix of mesh, foam, rubber, and TPU.

 A rock plate keeps the foot insulated from protruding rocks and roots.
 The upper gets its protection from the rubberized overlays and a toe-cap.
-The fit is snug and secure – something that’s desirable in a trail shoe.
+The fit is snug and secure – which is desirable in a trail shoe.

 |Do you own any of these shoes?
 Improve this guide by sharing your insights – submit a review here.|